Are you curious about which mobile apps and websites are using Node.JS?

 10. Mozilla & Node.JS

 Mozilla is a free software community created by the members of Netscape communication as navigation and web browsing tools supporting over 80+ languages on OS platforms like Windows, Linux, OS X, Firefox OS, etc. With only 15% usage worldwide it still ranks second most popular web browser.
+Using Node.js with React for web development also is a great option.
 Mozilla is one of the best examples of web apps using Node.JS as the primary language for most of its web applications.

 Mark Mayo, Principal Engineer at Mozilla says: